 Tell President Duterte to acknowledge the urgent situation we are facing by declaring a climate emergency.

-JP Agcaoili, Communications Manager, Greenpeace Southeast Asia – Philippines
+Communications Campaigner, Greenpeace Southeast Asia – Philippines